Sensitivities to feebly interacting particles: public and unified calculations: SensCalc

-Let us now discuss the computation of $\epsilon_{\text{dec}}$ in more details.
+Let us now discuss the computation of $\epsilon_{\text{dec}}$ in more detail.
 The main acceptance criterion is the requirement that the trajectories of at least two decay products with zero total electric charge are within the acceptance of the detector until its final plane.
 Decays into pure neutral final states (i.e., photons or $K^{0}_{L}$) are also included if a calorimeter is present.
-If the detector includes a magnetic spectrometer, the components of the charged particles' coordinates and momenta are shifted by a kick right after the magnet in order to approximate the effect of the magnetic field.
-In addition to this geometric requirement, $\epsilon_{\text{dec}}$ may also include various kinematic cuts.
-The implemented cuts include the energy cut, the transverse momentum cut, the transverse impact parameter cut, and the spatial separation cut for neutral particles in the calorimeter.
+If the detector or decay volume includes a magnetic spectrometer, the components of the charged particles' coordinates and momenta are shifted by a kick right after the magnet to approximate the effect of the magnetic field.
+In addition to this geometric requirement, $\epsilon_{\text{dec}}$ may include various kinematic cuts on the visible final state particles resulting from the FIP's decays.
+The currently implemented cuts include cuts on the energy, transverse momentum, transverse impact parameter, and, for neutral particles in the calorimeter, their spatial separation.
 By complete analogy, the user may impose further kinematic cuts.
-Although the cuts are applied at the Monte-Carlo truth level, i.e.\ they are implemented without considering reconstruction effects such as the finite resolution of 4-momenta measurements, they can already give us some understanding of the effects that a realistic event reconstruction would have on the signal yield.
-Such reconstruction effects could in principle be approximated by e.g.\ applying some smearing to the kinematics variables of the decay products, according to the detector resolution.
-Note that the acceptance criterion includes partially reconstructible states, i.e.\ final states for which the FIP invariant mass cannot be reconstructed from the detected decay products.
+Although the cuts are applied at the Monte-Carlo truth level, i.e.,\ they are implemented without considering reconstruction effects such as the finite resolution of 4-momenta measurements, they can already give us some understanding of the effects of a realistic event reconstruction on the signal yield.
+Such reconstruction effects could, in principle, be approximated by, e.g.,\ applying some smearing to the kinematics variables of the decay products, according to the detector resolution.
+Note that the acceptance criterion includes partially reconstructible states, i.e.,\ the final states for which the FIP invariant mass cannot be reconstructed from the detected decay products.

 The output of the first notebook is a table with the following columns: